Table of Contents

 4. What’s best?
-To book a 1-1?
+To book a 1-on-1 Sync-Up?
 Or a team meeting?
-Any one-on-ones that you normally have should remain the same; that cadence shouldn’t change because those are important touchpoints for people.
+Sync-Ups that you normally have should remain the same; that cadence shouldn’t change because those are important touchpoints for people.
 But if you have something to discuss that affects or involves more than one person, include those people in a group meeting.
 It’s not like being in the office where you can tell something to one person, and then mention the same thing to another as you pass by their office or desk.
 Otherwise, in a remote work environment, you’re going to feel like you’re having back-to-back meetings all day.
 And your remote people need to see and feel a sense of inclusion.
-Leading remote teams means being intentional in every single activity you do – whether discussing the idea of a team lunch or assigning a new project.
+Leading remote teams means being intentional in every single activity – whether you’re discussing the idea of a team lunch or assigning a new project.
 Think of the remote connection first and engagement will follow.

 That vulnerability, that transparency helps people feel like there’s a community around them.
 They’re not in this alone.
 This is really important for people’s mental health, for people to feel some sense of stability in times that feel ever-changing.

 Tip: An effective communication approach is to establish virtual office hours where you set aside maybe 90 minutes on Zoom so someone can step in and have a private (locked) conversation for five or ten minutes.
 It’s like the university professor who makes themselves available to their students, in their office, during a specific period of time.
 People can reach out.
 There’s a lifeline if needed.